Our Work

 Preparing ChangeMakers

-We support Duke's Master in International Development Policy (MIDP) program for mid-career professionals and administer a Certificate in International Development Policy (IDP) for full-time graduate/professional students at Duke and local universities.
+We support Duke's Master in International Development Policy (MIDP) program for mid-career professionals and the Certificate in International Development Policy (IDP) for full-time graduate/professional students at Duke and local universities.

 In partnership with Rotary International and the University of Chapel Hill's Office of the Vice Provost for Global Affairs, we host Rotary Peace Fellows and co-manage the Duke-UNC Rotary Peace Center.

-We have decades of experience designing and delivering short-term educational training addressing the challenges facing policymakers and leaders.
-Each summer we offer in-person and online executive education programs for development professionals.
+We have decades of experience designing and delivering short-term educational training addressing the challenges facing policymakers, leaders and development professionals.
 We also create and execute custom training programs for a variety of clients.
 Previous clients include the World Bank, United Nations, U.S. Department of State, Oxfam America, and senior government officials from Bangladesh, China, India and Liberia.

 Strategic Research and Global Policy Advising

-Our faculty carry out wide-ranging research and have published academic articles, books and policy briefs on a variety of topics, including global health, economic governance, tax policy reform, domestic resource mobilization, fiscal decentralization, the evolution of foreign aid strategies, sub-Saharan Africa’s growth prospects, and the design of conflict-sensitive development strategies.
+Recent publications have covered global health, economic governance, tax policy reform, domestic resource mobilization, fiscal decentralization, anticorruption policies, climate migration, regulatory compliance, the evolution of foreign aid strategies, sub-Saharan Africa’s growth prospects, and the design of conflict-sensitive development strategies.

 History